StemVibrations/STEM/docs/loads.rst

 The ``load`` parameter is a list of three values that specify the magnitude of the load in each direction.
-The ``direction`` parameter is a list of three values that specify the direction of the load (e.g., [1, 0, 0] for x-direction).
+The ``direction_signs`` parameter is a list of three values that specify the direction of the load (e.g., [1, 0, 0] for x-direction).
 The ``velocity`` parameter specifies the speed at which the load moves along the path (in m/s).
-The ``origin`` parameter specifies the starting point of the load, and the ``offset`` parameter can be used to specify an initial offset along the path.
+The ``origin`` parameter specifies the starting coordinate of the load, and it is required that the origin is located along the path.
+The ``offset`` parameter can be used to specify an initial offset along the path.

 UVEC load
 ---------
 In STEM it is possible to model an external load (UVEC) that is defined by a user-defined function.
-This is the most flexible way to define loads, as it allows you to implement any kind of load that can be expressed as a function of time and/or other parameters.
+This is the most flexible way to define loads, as it allows the implementation of point loads that can be expressed as a function of time and or displacement at its location.
 This is  the method that it is used to simulate the train and the train-track interaction in STEM.
 More details on how to define a UVEC load can be found in the :doc:`API_definition` page.